Seattle's tiny homes get a big upgrade

 Wary residents more accepting

-Instead, the model might better fit rural or suburban parts of the state where there’s more empty land, said state representative Frank Chopp, D-Seattle, who helped coordinate state funding for the project.
+Instead, the model might better fit rural or suburban parts of the state where there’s more empty land, said state Rep. Frank Chopp, D-Seattle, who helped coordinate state funding for the project.

 Tiny cottages also have an advantage of being easier to sell to neighborhood residents, Chopp added.